erikabalog/TechnicalTest/README.md

 Established database connection and imported necessary modules (connectToMongoDB, User).
 Implemented logic to hash passwords using bcryptjs and save user data to the database.
-NOTE: I currently have an issue ongoing where I always get a 500 error when signing up, but I can't figure out why.
+PROBLEM: I currently have an issue ongoing where I always get a 500 error when signing up, but I can't figure out why.
 I've invested a few hours into research but since I couldn't find the error, I decided to send the test like this anyway because of the deadline, but I have 2 users successfully registered in the database, just stopped working for some reason.
 Will keep looking to fix it and will update you when I fix it.

 # Signup Process (Frontend)